CUBRID/cubrid-manual/en/sql/function/regex_fn.rst

 .. note::

+  **Compatibility Considerations**

-  In the prior version of CUBRID 11, CUBRID used Henry Spencer’s implementation of regular expressions, which operates in byte-wise fashion.
+  1) In the prior version of CUBRID 11, CUBRID used Henry Spencer’s implementation of regular expressions, which operates in byte-wise fashion.
   So the REGEXP and RLIKE were not multibyte safe.
 So they only worked as ASCII encoding without considering the collation of operands.
   C++ <regex> standard library performs multibyte comparision by C++ <locale> standard dependent on system-supplied locales.
   Therefore, system locale should be installed on your system for locale-sensitive functions.

+  2) The Spencer library supports the *POSIX collating element* expressions (*[.character.]*).
+But it does not support anymore.
+  **CUBRID occurs an error when the collating element syntax is given**.

+  3) And the Spencer library matches line-terminator characters for the . operator.
+But it does not.

+  4) The word-beginning and word-end boundary ([[:<:]] and [[:>:]]) doesn't support.
+Instaed, the word boundary notation (\b) can be used.

 Special Pattern Characters
 ---------------------------